Arco

 http://www.flykingmountain.com,

-camp, ride all-terrain vehicles (ATV trail starts in our
+Visitors can camp, ride all-terrain vehicles (ATV trail

-parking lot), hunt, and explore volcanic areas such as
+starts in our parking lot), hunt, and explore volcanic areas

 http://imnh.isu.edu/digitalatlas/geo/greatrft/grztext/grzmain.htm.

-surrounding area have been a crossroads for early
+area have been a crossroads for early inhabitants for thousands

 Prehistoric Idaho / Ice Caves

-the smelter in Hailey.
-Then a twenty stamp dry crusher
+freight wagons to the smelter in Hailey.
+Then a twenty stamp

-mill was built just south of the settlement.
-The mill
+dry crusher mill was built just south of the settlement.

-operated until 1888, when the ore body pinched out, and
+The mill operated until 1888, when the ore body pinched

-during these few years Era was at its peak.
-Like so many
+out, and during these few years Era was at its peak.
+Like

-mining towns of its day, it had a stage station, a
+so many mining towns of its day, it had a stage station,

 an assay office, dwelling houses, and the usual saloons